JosephM101/PriceCalc-Legacy/README.md

 # PriceCalc
- A price calculator that brings tax charges into the mix.
+ A price calculator that also calculates tax.